rydmike/flex_color_scheme/README.md

              themeIndex = index;
            });
          },
          // Pass in the FlexSchemeData we used for the active theme.
-Not really
-         // needed to use FlexColorScheme, but we will use it to show the
-         // active theme's name, descriptions and colors in the demo.
-         // We also use it for the theme mode switch that shows the theme's
-         // color's in the different theme modes.
          flexSchemeData: FlexColor.schemesList[themeIndex],
        ),
      );